 Are You Being Pressured to Skip Your Meal or Rest Breaks?

 It’s not unusual to skip lunch or work through a rest break every once in a while.
 People get swamped with work sometimes, and you might just have to make do with a sandwich in one hand and your computer in the other.
-But if it’s a customary practice at your workplace to miss meal periods and rest breaks, your employer may be violating the law.
+But if it’s a customary practice at your workplace to miss meal periods and rest breaks, your employer may be violating the employment law for lunch breaks.

 Under California law, both salaried and hourly employees alike are entitled to take an unpaid meal break and paid rest breaks throughout the workday.